12 Top-Rated Hot Springs in Canada

 If you're craving a relaxing soak in naturally heated mineral water, you should definitely book a trip to one of the best hot springs in Canada we're about to describe.
-These hot springs help dissolve stress, restore aching muscles, and offer healing properties — and they just so happen to be located in some of the country's most breathtaking locations.
+These hot springs help dissolve stress, restore aching muscles, and offer healing properties — and they just so happen to be located in some Canada's most breathtaking locations.

 From the Rocky Mountains to the Nahanni River, the dramatic backdrops of many of these hot springs are as big a draw as the mineral waters themselves.
 While most of Canada's best hot springs are located in the western provinces of British Columbia and Alberta, you may be surprised to discover some hidden gems up north in the Yukon and Northwest Territories — and there's even a geothermal pool in the Canadian prairies!